-3 Simple Uses of the German Word Zu, Plus When to Avoid It
+3 Simple Uses of Zu in German, Plus When To Avoid It

-So the next time you’re playing (German) Scrabble, don’t worry if you’ve only got “z” and “u” left!
+So the next time you’re playing (German) Scrabble, don’t worry if you only have “z” and “u” left!

 - Why Focus on Zu?

 - A Word of Many Meanings: How to Use the German Word Zu